-Intangible assets consist of computer software, trademarks and patents.
+Intangible assets consist of computer software, trademarks, and patents.

 Intangible assets are initially recorded at cost.
 Intangible assets with finite lives are amortized over their useful economic life.
 The amortization period and the amortization method for an intangible asset with a finite useful life are reviewed at least at the end of each reporting period.
 Changes in the expected useful life are considered to modify the amortization period or method, as appropriate, and are treated as changes in accounting estimates.
-The amortization expense on intangible assets with finite lives is recognized in the consolidated statement of loss as the expense category that is consistent with the function of the intangible assets.